varogami/maildir-notification/README.md

 maildir-notification loop std		notify on standard output maildir-notification loop xmpp		notify to your jabber account

-summary		     	  		show a summary of new mail with libnotify summary std				show a summary on standard outpunt summary-conky 				print a summary readable by conky (you must to put "text_buffer_size 512" in cokyrc)
+maildir-notification summary		     	  		show a summary of new mail with libnotify maildir-notification summary std				show a summary on standard outpunt maildir-notification summary-conky 				print a summary readable by conky (you must to put "text_buffer_size 512" in cokyrc)

-reset					clean files and all recorded notification
+maildir-notification reset					clean files and all recorded notification

-count 					return total number of new mail (to use with some windows manager like awesome)
+maildir-notification count 					return total number of new mail (to use with some windows manager like awesome)